 Laboratory of Infectious Diseases

-The RNA Viruses Section of the Laboratory of Infectious Diseases, NIAID, has strong basic and translational research programs for pediatric respiratory viruses (human respiratory syncytial virus, human metapneumovirus, and human parainfluenza viruses).
-Viral biology and host responses are studied in vitro (including in a model of primary human airway epithelium), in animal models (including rodents and nonhuman primates), in pediatric clinical trials of live-attenuated vaccines in collaboration with industry, and in adult controlled infection studies.
+The RNA Viruses Section of the Laboratory of Infectious Diseases at the National Institute of Allergy and Infectious Diseases (NIAID) has strong basic and translational research programs for pediatric respiratory viruses (human respiratory syncytial virus, human metapneumovirus, and human parainfluenza viruses).
+Viral biology and host responses are studied in vitro (including in a model of primary human airway epithelium), in animal models (including rodents and nonhuman primates), in pediatric clinical trials of live-attenuated vaccines in collaboration with industry, and in adult controlled-infection studies.

-We seek a highly motivated postdoctoral researcher interested in molecular virology, live viral vaccine development using reverse genetics, and the host response to respiratory virus infection and vaccines.
-The laboratory provides a rich training environment in virology, immunology, and molecular and cellular biology, with access to cutting-edge scientific techniques, including NextGen and single-cell sequencing, advanced microscope imaging, and advanced flow cytometry.
+We are seeking a highly motivated postdoctoral researcher interested in molecular virology, live viral vaccine development using “reverse genetics,” and studying the host response to respiratory virus infection and vaccines.
+The laboratory provides a rich training environment in virology, immunology, and molecular and cellular biology, with access to cutting-edge scientific techniques, including NextGen and single-cell sequencing as well as advanced flow cytometry.

 Visit NIAID Careers for more information about working in NIAID’s dynamic atmosphere.